pschwede/AnchorBot/README.md

 # AnchorBot

-A (prototype of a) simple learning news feed aggregator working surprisingly well.
+A (prototype of a) simple learning news feed aggregator that works surprisingly well.

 **Note:** I plan to redo this piece of software very soon.

-## Introduction
+## Why?

-The idea is simple.
-Usually when reading the news, it takes most of the time to search for news you are interested in.
-AnchorBot tries to automate this by looking through your RSS/Atom feeds: Which articles share a keyword you had been interested in before?

-Anchorbot weights articles by the count of how many times your clicked a word in the headline.
-It then presents the news in a grid page by page.
-That way you can get a quick overview.

-Currently, each article is displayed only once.
-So read carefully!
+While journalism is regarded as the fourth column the western society is standing on, the introduction of web 2.0 caused a disruption in the journalistic ecosystem.
+News are all over the place.
+Blogs, newspapers and broadcasting services mangle together in one web of relevant and irrelevant articles with a wide range of quality.

+Reading news can be very frustrating today:

+* Centristic shareholders influence framing and relevance decisions
+* Social networks resonate echo chambers
+* Style variety, ads and click-bait poison your attention

+Anchorbot delivers.
+It additively merges several newsrooms into an automated personal one.
+It presents the news in a way that is easy to the senses and helps you to concentrate on the important things, not the loudest.
+You decide upon the relevance of headlines.

 ## Features

-* support RSS and ATOM feeds
+* Subscribe to RSS and ATOM feeds
-* scrape full text and embedded media from articles (as do [Instapaper](https://instapaper.com), [Readability](https://readability.com))
+* Scrape full text and embedded media from articles (similar to [Instapaper](https://instapaper.com) and [Readability](https://readability.com))
-* highlight the keyword, the first and last sentence in paragraphs (anatomy of an article)
+* Highlight selected keyword, the first and last sentence in [paragraphs](https://de.slideshare.net/amandacpoiesis/anatomy-of-a-paragraph)
-* server runs on local machine.
+* Bot and interface run on local machine.
+No trust on cloud services required.

-## Missing
+## Missing features

-* user friendly UI for managing feeds and keywords and stopping the program
+* User friendly UI for managing feeds and keywords and stopping the program
-* display article author
+* Display article author
+* Android app
-* Android app / reactive web interface
+* reactive web interface

 ## Setup